Questions and Answers

 Why do we need a food systems approach to climate change?

-With food systems currently account for ⅓ of global GHG emissions it is becoming clear that we cannot meet Paris Agreement without addressing food systems.
+With food systems currently accounting for ⅓ of global GHG emissions it is becoming clear that we cannot meet Paris Agreement without addressing food systems.
 Yet food touches on many different policy areas and this often leads to policy contradictions and friction.
 Unless all food systems’ impacts are considered together, climate change mitigation and adaptation strategies associated with food production and consumption are likely to be inefficient.

 A food systems approach considers the range of actors and underlying socio-cultural, economic, biophysical, and institutional factors that shape our food systems and makes it easier to develop coherent policies, address tensions, and deliver the food systems transformation needed to tackle urgent environmental and nutritional challenges.